culturedigitalskills/2024-360-digitisation/episodes/processing-stitching.Rmd

 In this workshop we are going to use the Insta360 Pro2 [**stiching software**](https://www.insta360.com/download/insta360-pro2).

-For other types of 360 cameras please follow the specific instructions of each camera, however it will be usually  sufficient to download the images by connecting the camera via usb or by extracting the SD card from the camera and inserting it on a card reader of the PC.
+For other types of 360 cameras please follow the specific instructions of each camera, however it will be usually sufficient to download the images by connecting the camera via usb.
+Onother option is to extract the SD card from the camera and inserting it on a card reader of the PC.

 Using a suitable name which reflects your project, transfer all images into a folder.